LBierkandt/graph-anno/README.md

 ```
 t I deleted it .
 ```
 The words are split at the spaces and appear as numbered tokens on the screen.
-Let's assume we have forgotten a word – we can still insert it with the `ti` command.
-It takes as arguments the token before which to insert and the word(s) to insert:
+Let's assume we have forgotten a word – we can still insert it with the `ta` command.
+It takes as arguments the token after which to insert and the word(s) to insert (the corresponding command for inserting *before* the given token is `tb`):
 ```
-ti t1 quickly
+ta t0 quickly
 ```
 This results in the sentence "I quickly deleted it."
-If you want to append word at the end of the sentence, just use `t` again.
+If you want to append words at the end of the sentence, just use `t` again.

 You can annotate the tokens (as well as other nodes and edges) using the command `a` followed by a mixture of identifiers (t0, t1 ...) and key-value pairs.
 Annotate the two pronouns in our example with their part of speech tag like this:
 ```